facebookresearch/ActivityNet-Entities/README.md

 Depending on the availability of the video description during inference, we divide the challenge into two sub-tasks:

 **Sub-task I**: Grounding on **GT** Sentences (public test set).
-The same data as in the Activity-Entities test set, which comes from ActivityNet Captions val set.
+The same data as in the ANet-Entities test set, which comes from ActivityNet Captions val set.
 The skeleton of the file is in `data/anet_entities_cleaned_class_thresh50_test_skeleton.json`, where we intentionally leave out the bounding box annotation for official evaluation purposes.
 GT sentences are provided.

 **Sub-task II**: Grounding on **Generated** Sentences (**hidden** test set).
 GT sentences are NOT provided and hence both user sentence prediction and grounding prediction are required for evaluation.
 The skeleton of the file is in `data/anet_entities_cleaned_class_thresh50_hidden_test_skeleton.json`, where no video description nor bounding box is provided.